singhhitendra337/linux_the_final_boss/Day_06/notes_and_exercises.md

 ## Next Steps
 Proceed to [Day 7: Users, Groups & Permissions](../Day_07/notes_and_exercises.md) to learn user management and security.

-## Sample Exercises
-1. Search for the word "error" in all `.log` files in `/var/log` (case-insensitive).
-2. Print the username and shell from `/etc/passwd` using `awk`.
-3. Replace all occurrences of "foo" with "bar" in a file using `sed`.
-4. Find all files larger than 100MB in your home directory.
-5. Count the number of unique lines in a file.
-6. Extract all IP addresses from a log file.
-7. Find and delete all empty files in a directory tree.

 ## Sample Interview Questions
 1. What is the difference between `grep` and `egrep`?